in7907/Getting-and-Cleaning-Data/CodeBook.md

 2. Selcted columes with mean and std (converted column names to unique and applied dplyr::select() and also included activityId for following process)
 3. Spte 2 out file is then merged with activity_type by activityId (used dylpr::left_join())
 4. Changed variable names with descriptive names by using gsub()
 5. To construct tidy data set, selected activityId, activityType, and variable names contain "mean".
 This list is then transformed to tidy data set by using tidyr::gather().
-This output file contains 4 colums with 247176 rows (too big to view from github window).
+This output file contains 4 colums with 247176 rows.

 ### Columns in output file